thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 ## Writing your second interactor

 One of the greatest benefits of Interactors is that you can turn complex testing scenarios into readable assertions.
 Let's create an interactor for a table that navigates by row and column to make assertions about the table's data.
-When we are finished, we can use it in our tests like this:
+Our goal is that when we are finished, we will be able to use it in our tests like this:

 ```js
 TableCell({ columnTitle: 'Name', rowNumber: 2 }).has({ value: 'Marge Simpson' });
 ```

-First let's look at the markup we're trying to filter through:
+First, let's look at the markup we are trying to filter through:

 ```html
 <div role="grid">